 - “Keeping Up With The…..”

 In my lifetime it has been the boobs of Baywatch, to the abs of Britney Spears, to now the booty a la Kardashians/J.Lo/Beyonce.
 It’s this “perfect” body drive.
-With the advancements of plastic surgery aiding and imbedding these competitive trends, we are now seeing a ridiculous rise in butt implants these days.
+With the advancements of plastic surgery aiding and imbedding these competitive trends, we are seeing a ridiculous rise in butt implants these days, also more millennials are now getting plastic sugery in order to keep up with this “competitiveness”.
 True story!
 I caution all of my readers to be a severe skeptic as you troll your social media pages for those coveted big booty, small-waisted women trying to convince you that they squatted their way to that figure.
 Insecurity combined with competition has lead to massive, and dangerous, trends in vanity.

 Women are some of the fiercest competitors I know!
 Chalk it up to our innate ability to bear children, but women can push through pain in ways I believe men cannot.
 We see what female CrossFit competitors can do, what gymnasts suffer through, ballerinas, bikini/figure competitors, ultra marathoners, and the like.
 Injury can be a result—in just the 5 months of my bikini competition dieting and training I managed to cause major disruption in my hormone cycle (resulting in amenorrhea which can cause a serious decline in bone density), and I paved the way to some significant digestive issues as well as a 10mm bulging disc in my lower back (L5/L6) likely caused by overtraining, both of which that I’m still battling 2-years later.
 Women can jack up our bodies for the sake of athletic competition, no doubt.